hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 the core process and should be set to zero for all unstable particles appearing in the core-process final state.
 This guarantees on-shellness and gauge invariance of the core process, and subsequent decays can be handled by the afterburner.
-In constrast, :option:`PARTICLE_DATA:<id>:Width` should be set to the physical width when unstable particles appear (only) as intermediate states in the core process, i.e. when production and decay are handled as a full
+In contrast, :option:`PARTICLE_DATA:<id>:Width` should be set to the physical width when unstable particles appear (only) as intermediate states in the core process, i.e. when production and decay are handled as a full